Jess Wade, SDSS Manager: Reflecting on 2018.

 We know that SDS remains under the spotlight in terms of policy and look forward to reports from the Care Inspectorate’s thematic review of SDS, which took place across six local authorities earlier this year.
 Meantime, another report from Audit Scotland highlighted the need for significant work still around health and social care integration All of this together reminds us of the huge importance not only of the work on the new SDS Implementation Plan (there is still time to contribute to the survey here) but also the upcoming Adult Social Care Reform programme.

 2019 will be another busy year, and we will work to ensure that you and your members have the fullest opportunity to engage and contribute to the SDS and social care agenda at every level.
 For SDSS, we will be looking at how best to continue our work and have started thinking about this with support from the team at Wren & Greyhound and their Lasting Difference approach.
-We have todaY launch our new website, which we believe offers our best yet in terms of information and support around SDS, with new video FAQs and our brand new searchable database (Click ‘Get help’ to give it a go!).
+We have todaY launch our new website, which we believe offers our best yet in terms of information and support around SDS, with new video FAQs and our brand new searchable database (Click ‘Find Help’ to give it a go!).
 We welcome your ongoing feedback on all aspects of our work and the support that we provide, and very much hope you will be able to join us in Stirling on 13th March for the National Voice 2019.

 All the very best for the festive season and beyond